littlevinc/link-collection/README.md

-# A Wiki For Every Nerd
+# A collection of cool writeups and tools I've collected over the years

 > Cyber warfare is as much about psychological strategy as technical prowess.